-Today, Bravo TV star Kandi Buress is reportedly pregnant with her third child, but just three years ago she came forward to talk about how fibroids had taken a major toll on her fertility.
+Fertility and fibroids are a tough combo.
+Today, Bravo TV star Kandi Buress has three children.
+But just a few years ago, she came forward, talking about how fibroids affected her fertility.
 In 2015, the then 38-year-old had been trying for two years, unsuccessfully, to have a second child.
 When she and husband Todd Tucker finally decided to turn to IVF for help conceiving, the couple discovered what was at the heart of their fertility problem: Kandi had a uterine fibroid.

-Of course, some women cannot conceive that easily with fibroids, and they must treat the tumors before they can become pregnant.
-Many fibroid suffers think surgery is the only option if they want to preserve fertility, but that’s not actually true!
+Of course, some women cannot conceive easily with fibroids.
+For that reason, they must treat the tumors before getting pregnant.
+Now, many fibroid suffers think surgery is the only way to treat fibroids and preserve fertility.
+But that’s not actually true!
 In our Houston Fibroid office, we offer a non-surgical, minimally invasive treatment known as Uterine Fibroid Embolization.
-Women who undergo UFE experience permanent shrinking of their existing tumors–and pregnancy is still a possibility afterwards!
+After UFE, your fibroids shrink permanently.
+And pregnancy is still possible for many women!

 In fact, many reports and studies show women getting pregnant after UFE.
 These studies also show that fertility rates and miscarriage rates in UFE patients are no different than patients of the same age who don’t treat their fibroids.
 Still, if you want to get pregnant, you may prefer a myomectomy.
 (This is a surgical fibroid removal).
 That’s because, if you are healthy enough to get through surgery, some studies suggest you’ll have slightly less pregnancy complications than you would after UFE.